ashmidgley/countries-of-the-world/README.md

 ## Countries of the World

-An map quiz built with React and [Go](https://github.com/ashmidgley/countries-of-the-world-api).
+A map quiz built with React and [Go](https://github.com/ashmidgley/countries-of-the-world-api).

 ## Countries